Ap Human Geography Models Review

 D. Galactic City Model (Peripheral Model)

 This model accounts for suburbanization and the rise of edge cities.
-It depicts a decentralized city structure with the CBD surrounded by suburban areas connected by highways and beltways.
+So naturally, it depicts a decentralized city structure with the CBD surrounded by suburban areas connected by highways and beltways.
 Edge cities develop at highway intersections, offering employment and residential options outside of the traditional city center.

 • Limitations: Doesn't fully capture the complexities of urban sprawl and transportation patterns in all cities.